lilab-bcb/cumulus/docs/demultiplexing.rst

 	  - true
 	  - true
 	* - souporcell_num_clusters
-	  - souporcell parameter.
+	  - | souporcell parameter.
 Number of expected clusters when doing clustering.
+	    | **This needs to be set when running souporcell.**
-	  - 1
+	  - 8
-	  - 1
+	  -
 	* - souporcell_rename_donors
 	  - | souporcell parameter.
 A comma-separated list of donor names for renaming clusters achieved by souporcell.
 	    | By default, the resulting donors are *Donor1*, *Donor2*, ...